platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 +++

-If you're using a [source integration](/integrations/_index.md), you can use the `--resources-init` flag to set a resource initialization strategy.
+If you're using a [source integration](/integrations/_index.md), you can use the `--resources-init` flag to specify a resource initialization strategy.

 {{< note >}}

-Once a resource initialization strategy is set for your source integration, it applies to **all** the deployments you launch through that source integration.
+Once a resource initialization strategy is specified for your source integration, it applies to **all** the deployments you launch through that source integration.

 {{< /note >}}

-To set a resource initialization strategy when [creating your source integration](/integrations/source/_index.md), include the `--resources-init` flag in your source integration options.</br>
+To specify a resource initialization strategy when [creating your source integration](/integrations/source/_index.md), include the `--resources-init` flag in your source integration options.</br>
 For example, if you [set up a GitHub integration](), use the following options: